mkingopng/go-ref-lights/notes.md

   changes as you test from the phone.
 ---------------------------

-Here are some observations and suggested cleanup areas after reviewing all the files you provided.
+Here are some observations and suggested clean-up areas after reviewing all the files you provided.
 I’ve grouped them into the main categories you asked about—redundant code/sprawl, errors/bugs, comments/documentation, and general housekeeping.

 ---